CogitoNTNU/geoguessr-ai/data/street_view_images_collection/HowToCollectPictures.md

 ![Give it a name and crate it](doc_pictures/3.png)

-## Step 5 — Go to google streetview api location
+## Step 5 — Locate Street View Static API

 1. After creating, you should come to the cloud overview/dashboard page
-1. Type in the searchbox "street view static api"
+1. In the search field at the top, type "Street View Static API"
 1. Click on the first choice, like in the picture

 ![Google cloud](doc_pictures/5.png)